 Fugue State is a disorder of reversible amnesia.
 This means that when someone suffering from this rare disorder, they will temporarily forget memories or their own personality for a period of time, but will eventually recover with all previous memories whole.
 However, memories from the fugue attack do not usually remain.

 Sounds a bit like a soap opera or brain slug attack.
-However, how this applies to Dora is by her incessant wanderings.
+How this applies to Dora is by her incessant wanderings.
 These episodes often result in unplanned trips, none of which are remembered later on.
-You think that, with all of these adventures she has, Dora might not have to consult the map as often as she does.
+You may think that with all of these adventures she has, Dora might not have to consult the map as often as she does.
 If she’s forgetting these episodes though, it makes more sense.